veve0403/f19-ex3/README.md

 2. What effect does the number of conditions have here?
 What would you predict if there were 6 conditions?

 You will investigate these questions in the next sections, but please answer these questions before looking at your results from part 2 & 3.

+### Answer 1.2

+1. When stimulus 1 or when stimulus 2 happens are relatively predictable.
+If equal weight were given to detection efficiency and 3rd order counterbalancing, then we should expect to see similar ISI between different stimuli, but more variabilities in terms of when stimulus 1 or when stimulus 2 happen and how many of them will happen.
+2. Less conditions might mean less able to control for predictability?
+If there were 6 conditions, then predictability can also be controled by the order of how different stimuli are presented, instead of only how many of certain stimulus is presented before the other one shows up.

 # Part 2